Pacific-Child/pacific/README.md

 # Pacific Regional Council for Early Childhood Development

-The web platform front end of UNICEF's Pacific Regional Council for Early Childhood Development
+The web platform of UNICEF's Pacific Regional Council for Early Childhood Development.

 ## How to run this site locally